peterpie123/classroom/README.md

 ___
 In shell, type `git init` which should tell you that a new git repo has been created.
 Now type `git remote add origin <REPO_URL_HERE>` where _<REPO_URL_HERE>_ is the text you copied earlier.
 Now type `git pull origin master` and it will download everything in your forked repo onto your machine.
 ### I'm lost.
 What the heck is git again?
 If you're confused, _DON'T PANIC!_, git is actually really simple.
-We'll start at the beginning, with the name
+We'll start at the beginning, with the name...
 > The name "git" was given by Linus Torvalds when he wrote the very first version.
 He described the tool as "the stupid content tracker" and the name as (depending on your mood):
 > - random three-letter combination that is pronounceable, and not actually used by any common UNIX command.
 The fact that it is a mispronunciation of "get" may or may not be relevant.
 > - stupid. contemptible and despicable. simple.
 Take your pick from the dictionary of slang.
 > - "global information tracker": you're in a good mood, and it actually works for you.
 Angels sing, and a light suddenly fills the room.
-> - "goddamn idiotic truckload of sh*t": when it breaks
+> - "goddamn idiotic truckload of sh\*t": when it breaks And yes, it's straight from the [git readme]
+___
+Basically, git is a way keeping a record of what you code.
+They are tracked by this thing called a `commit`, which essentially is a point in time with the

 ## Java
 ### The complicated introduction